maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Property 4 (Structural Dependence)**: The **definition** of D_f depends only on (Ω, M′, g ∘ f, p), not on sample size, computational power, or model complexity.

-**Property 5 (Time-Reversal Neutrality, new)**: D_f is a **static** quantity.
+**Property 5 (Time-Reversal Neutrality)**: D_f is a **static** quantity.
 Its definition does not involve time evolution.
 Therefore, D_f itself carries no information about the arrow of time.
 Time asymmetry must come from dynamics, not from the definition of D_f.

 ---